workshopdemos/zowe-python/Instructions.md

 Let's make this a little more user friendly.
 If the user has a typo, let's correct them before we even execute the command.

 You'll notice there's a line `choices = ["codepages", "defaults"...]`.
 This is called a Python dictionary.
-ArgParser can validate the values for the argument.
+ArgParser can validate the values for arguments using dictionaries.
 Rather than put them inline, making the code harder to read, we created a dictionary called choices with a list of valid choices.

 If you look at the type arguement line, you will see it listed there:
 `parser.add_argument("-t", "--type", choices=["excel", "csv"], help="Excel or CSV", default="excel")`